Quark–gluon plasma: History

-How the quark–gluon plasma fits into the general scheme of physics
+In 2000, CERN issued a press release reporting evidence for a new state of matter based on Pb-Pb heavy ion collision studies.
+The evidence was consistent with "many of the characteristics of the theoretically predicted quark-gluon plasma".

+A competing team at Relativistic Heavy Ion Collider (RHIC) characterized the CERN results as "circumstantial" and suggested that the experiments yielded little information about the properties of this new state.
+A series of Au-Au collision studies from the RHIC published in 2005 showed that the collisions produce something like a liquid in contrast to early theoretical models.

+Role in Standard Model

 QCD is one part of the modern theory of particle physics called the Standard Model.
 Other parts of this theory deal with electroweak interactions and neutrinos.
 The theory of electrodynamics has been tested and found correct to a few parts in a billion.
 The theory of weak interactions has been tested and found correct to a few parts in a thousand.
 Perturbative forms of QCD have been tested to a few percent.
 Perturbative models assume relatively small changes from the ground state, i.e. relatively low temperatures and densities, which simplifies calculations at the cost of generality.
 In contrast, non-perturbative forms of QCD have barely been tested.
 The study of the QGP, which has both a high temperature and density, is part of this effort to consolidate the grand theory of particle physics.

 The study of the QGP is also a testing ground for finite temperature field theory, a branch of theoretical physics which seeks to understand particle physics under conditions of high temperature.
 Such studies are important to understand the early evolution of our universe: the first hundred microseconds or so.
 It is crucial to the physics goals of a new generation of observations of the universe (WMAP and its successors).
 It is also of relevance to Grand Unification Theories which seek to unify the three fundamental forces of nature (excluding gravity).

-Reasons for studying the formation of quark–gluon plasma
+Occurrence

-The generally accepted model of the formation of the Universe states that it happened as the result of the Big Bang.
+The accepted model of the formation of the Universe states that it happened as the result of the Big Bang.
 In this model, in the time interval of 10^{−10}–10^{−6} s after the Big Bang, matter existed in the form of a quark–gluon plasma.
 It is possible to reproduce the density and temperature of matter existing of that time in laboratory conditions to study the characteristics of the very early Universe.
 So far, the only possibility is the collision of two heavy atomic nuclei accelerated to energies of more than a hundred GeV.
 Using the result of a head-on collision in the volume approximately equal to the volume of the atomic nucleus, it is possible to model the density and temperature that existed in the first instants of the life of the Universe.